bernhardAxonIvy/doc/source/engine-guide/security/axonivy-engine/features.rst

   See :ref:`Secure REST APIs <integration-rest-secure>` for more information about secure REST API configuration.
-* ``Session.RenewIdOnLogin`` should always be set to ``true``, so that the session id is renewed after Login.
+* ``Session.RenewIdOnLogin`` should always be set to ``true``, so that the session id is renewed after log in.

-By default, all cookies (inclusive the session cookie ``JSESSIONID``) have set the ``same-site`` cookie header to value ``lax``.
+By default, all cookies (including the session cookie ``JSESSIONID``) have set the ``same-site`` cookie header to value ``lax``.
 You can disable or harden XSS cookie restrictions in :ref:`context-xml`.